rougier/python-opengl/02-introduction.rst

 Last, but not least, we need to access the OpenGL library from within Python and we have mostly two solutions at our disposal.
-Either we use pure bindings and we have to program everything (see next chapter) or we use an engine that provide a lot oc convenient functions that ease the development.
+Either we use pure bindings and we have to program everything (see next chapter) or we use an engine that provide a lot of convenient functions that ease the development.
 We'll first use the PyOpenGL bindings before using the glumpy_ library that offers a tight integration with numpy.